mdp-toolkit/mdp-docs/source/examples/scikits_learn/digit_classification.rst

    >>> prediction = flow(test_data)
    >>> # percent error
    >>> error = ((prediction.flatten() != test_labels).astype('f').sum()
-   >>>          / (images.shape[0] - ntrain) * 100.)
+   ...          / (images.shape[0] - ntrain) * 100.)
-   >>> print 'percent error:', error percent error: 3.33889816361
+   >>> print 'percent error:', error # doctest: +SKIP percent error: 3.33889816361

-One can probably do better than that 3.3 percent error using a larger non-linear space, using mode PCA components, or using another classifier.
+One can probably do better than 3.3 percent error using a larger non-linear space, using more PCA components, or using another classifier.
 Have fun exploring the parameters!